WACC Formula: Quick Calculations, Interview Questions, and More

 These tutorials cover a 3-part series on the valuation of Michael Hill, a retailer in Australia and New Zealand, and they explain the entire process from beginning to end.

-And if you want in-depth case studies backed by real-world data and research, the Financial Modeling Mastery course delves into valuation/DCF analysis in even greater detail.
+And if you want in-depth case studies backed by real-world data and research, the Core Financial Modeling course delves into valuation/DCF analysis in even greater detail:

-A few modules are dedicated to valuation and DCF analysis, and there are examples of company valuation in other industries (steel, pharmaceuticals, building materials, solar power, online subscription services, etc.).
+A few modules are dedicated to valuation and DCF analysis, and there are example company valuations in other industries.

 Free Exclusive Report: 57-page guide with the action plan you need to break into investment banking - how to tell your story, network, craft a winning resume, and dominate your interviews